d4n3sh/thedaneshproject/content/posts/2009-11-06-up-for-a-game-of-macopoly.md

   - 890659275

 ---
 Love monopoly?
 Love the MAC?
-If your answer is yes then you&#8217;ll love MACOPOLY, the Apple version of the popular board game Monopoly.
+If your answer is yes then you'll love MACOPOLY, the Apple version of the popular board game Monopoly.

 [<img class="alignnone" title="Macopoly" src="http://img94.imageshack.us/img94/759/macopoly.jpg" alt="" width="450" />][1]